Glossary Unit Economics

 What are unit economics in SaaS?

 In SaaS, unit economics measures the revenue per user against acquisition costs.
-Since SaaS companies spend money on customer acquisition upfront (via sales, marketing, and customer success), knowing how long it takes until they make a return of investment (ROI) is essential.
+Since SaaS companies spend money on customer acquisition upfront (through sales, marketing, and customer success), knowing how long it takes to achieve a return on investment (ROI) is essential.
+Unit economics help determine and monitor customer lifetime value (LTV), cost of acquisition (CAC), payback period, and total revenue per user.